pedro1798/pedro1798.github.io/index.md

 ---
 layout: home
-title: "Let there be bit."
+title: "Let there be bit"
-show_sidebar: true
 ---

 Recently I'm interested in linear algebra, security and rust